zhuoxiao-chen/Open-Set-Video-Domain-Adaptation/README.md

 ## Datasets Split
 For the open-set domain adaptation task, we need to keep source samples with **known** classes 0, 1, ..., C-1, C only and remove all source samples with classes C+1, C+2, ...
 We also need to change the unkown classes (C+1, C+2, ...) of target samples to (C+1), which is **unknown** class.
 To complete the datasets splitting, follow the steps below as an example of **Olympic → UCF**:

-1. rename the source list "dataset/olympic/list_olympic_train_ucf_olympic-feature.txt" to "dataset/olympic/list_olympic_train_ucf_olympic-feature_org.txt" ("org" means "original", which is used to backup the original list.)
+1. Rename the data list files ("org" means "original", which is used to backup the original list.):
-2. rename the target list "dataset/ucf101/list_ucf101_val_ucf_olympic-feature.txt" to "dataset/ucf101/list_ucf101_val_ucf_olympic-feature_org.txt".
+   - "dataset/olympic/list_olympic_train_ucf_olympic-feature.txt" → "dataset/olympic/list_olympic_train_ucf_olympic-feature_org.txt"
+   - "dataset/ucf101/list_ucf101_val_ucf_olympic-feature.txt" → "dataset/ucf101/list_ucf101_val_ucf_olympic-feature_org.txt"
-3. In the script **open_set_data.py**, follow the comments to understand and set the variables as you need.
+2. In the script **open_set_data.py**, follow the comments to understand and set the variables as you need.
-4. Run **open_set_data.py**.
+3. Run **open_set_data.py**.
-5. According to the number of known classes you choose, remove lines of unknown classes in the file "data/classInd_ucf_olympic.txt".
+4. According to the number of known classes you choose, remove lines of unknown classes in the file "data/classInd_ucf_olympic.txt".
 Also, remember to keep the original file.

 ## Dataset Selection and Hyper-parameter Selection